Dominance of Veiled Heart

 "Show me its face," the king commands.

 A warrior grips my chin and forces my head up.
 I take in the sight before me: two thrones at different heights.
 An older man, likely the king, sits at the highest, his long sword standing beside him, a clear symbol of his authority.
-Below him sits a younger man, resting lazily in a simpler chair, looking bored.
+Below him sits a younger man, lounging in a more modest chair, looking completely uninterested.

 Oh, God.
 He looks like a prince from the underworld—but damn, he looks good.
 Ahem!

-I quickly avert my gaze, but something even more unsettling catches my eye.
-Two women stand beside the thrones, dressed in lavish outfits, golden chains trailing from their necks to their feet.
+Two women stand beside the thrones, draped in lavish outfits, golden chains trailing from their necks to their feet.
 Their faces are half-covered, their expressions unreadable.
-But their eyes… their empty, lifeless eyes make my stomach churn.
+But their eyes… those empty, lifeless eyes make my stomach churn.

 What kind of place is this?
 A cold dread settles over me.
 If I don’t find a way out, will that be my fate too?